 by Steve Metalitz and Ken Jaffe Temple Sinai’s commitment to becoming an anti-racist synagogue extends to all aspects of Temple activity.
 Over the past few years, the Racial Equity Project Continue Reading »

 by Kit Gage We have just planted two native trees in front of Temple Sinai: a Scarlet Oak (Quercus coccinea) and a seedless Sweet Gum (Liquidambar styraciflua).
-Almost immediately after two Continue Reading »
+Almost immediately after Continue Reading »

 by Carole Brand What do over 300 congregants and friends have in common?
 Their desire to work together to make voting a priority during election seasons!
 Since the presidential election Continue Reading »